 “A smooth sea never made a skillful sailor.”
 Old English Proverb.

-Experiencing grief and loss is not just about the death of a loved one.
+I am a Certified Grief Counselor and know experiencing grief and loss is not just about the death of a loved one.
 There are so many types of grief that we all experience throughout our lifetime.
 The loss of a loved one, loss of a job, loss of our health, loss of the plans we had, loss of the life we expected, loss of fertility, loss of a pet, just to name a few.

 The Grief Process

 There are 5 stages of grief as established by Elisabeth Kubler-Ross.
 This model was initially developed relative to the process associated with death and dying, but Kubler-Ross adapted the model to account for any type of grief we experience.
 Those stages are:

 Everyone experiences at least two of the five stages of grief, and we often revisit stages over the rest of our life.